Tasks#

 YAML File (task.yml)#

-• Specifies the task type, description, and input/output parameters and containers
+• Specifies the task type, description, devices, and input/output parameters, resources, and files

-• Acts as the interface contract (spec) for the task
+• Acts as the interface contract for the task, enforced statically and dynamically by EOS

-Below is an example task YAML file for a GC analysis task for GCs made by SRI Instruments:
+Below is an example task YAML file for a GC analysis task using SRI Instruments GCs:

 task.yml